USAG Japan revives motorcycle safety program to train more riders

-Sgt.
-Michael Barnes, assigned to the 78th Signal Battalion, practices a maneuver during the Basic Rider Course 1 at Yokohama North Dock, Japan, July 19, 2024.
+Pfc.
+Dylan Lepper, center, assigned to the 311th Military Intelligence Battalion, goes over hand signals while instructing students during the Basic Rider Course 1 at Yokohama North Dock, Japan, July 19, 2024.
 U.S. Army Garrison Japan recently restarted its motorcycle safety courses after a yearslong hiatus to train more riders.
 (Photo Credit: Sean Kimmons)

 |Date Taken: